There Goes the Bride (1932 film)

 There Goes the Bride is a 1932 British comedy film directed by Albert de Courville and starring Jessie Matthews, Owen Nares, Carol Goodner, Basil Radford and Roland Culver.
 The screenplay concerns a woman who breaks off her an engagement and escapes to Paris.
 It is a remake of the German film Mary's Start in die Ehe, also known as Ich bleib' bei dir (1931).
 David Niven makes his film debut in a tiny uncredited role.

 It was shot at Beaconsfield Studios.
 The film's sets were designed by the art director Norman Arnold.

+The director insisted Jessie Matthws play the lead and she became a star.

 There Goes the Bride was released on Region 2 DVD in 2009.

 Plot

 Running away from an arranged marriage, businessman's daughter Annette (Jessie Matthews) boards a train to Paris, only to have her bag stolen, and then herself suspected of theft by Max (Owen Nares), a wealthy young man sharing her carriage.
 Annette insists she was robbed, but cannot go into further detail because her picture is all over the newspapers, and she needs to escape.
 Max refuses to let her out of his sight until she can better explain, which she says she promises to do after 24 hours have passed.
-Farcical situations ensue, involving Max's fiance Cora (Carol Goodner), and all the while Max and Annette are falling in love.
+Farcical situations ensue, involving Max's fiancé Cora (Carol Goodner), and all the while Max and Annette are falling in love.